Post-MVP Scaling: Architecture, Team and Roadmap Changes

 Specialized roles and team distribution strategies

-Platform engineer: maintains CI/CD, shared libraries, and developer onboarding flows.
+Platform engineer: maintains CI/CD, shared libraries, and developer onboarding

-Site Reliability Engineer: defines SLOs, incident response processes, and monitoring.
+Site Reliability Engineer: defines SLOs, incident response processes, and

 Backend specialist: focuses on performance tuning and critical service design.